 However, there are additional protections which a written contract can provide which are extremely valuable to a business, such as the ability to place a departing employee on garden leave during the notice period, the ability to make a payment in lieu of notice rather than require the individual to work out their notice etc.

 Confidential information and intellectual property can be protected.
 There may also be legitimate business needs which require protection by way of restrictive covenants, such as customer connections, trade secrets and confidential information.

 Covenants seek to prevent former employees from damaging the business following their departure.
 Legal advice should be taken to maximise the prospects of enforcement because such clauses are generally considered to be against public policy and invalid.
-For more information, please see our separate OUT-LAW Guide to Restrictive covenants in employment contracts.
+For more information, please see our guide to restrictive covenants in employment contracts.

 The contract of employment should be distinguished from the statutory written statement of employment particulars which should generally be provided to all staff not later than two months following their start date.
 The written statement is not conclusive evidence of the contract of employment.
 The statement must include the following: